2024-2025 Course Descriptions

 SPANISH 125-0: Accelerated Intermediate Spanish (Fall Quarter)

 Further development of communicative proficiency at the intermediate high level with an emphasis on the Hispanic world and the development of cultural competence.
 This means that students will be able to communicate familiar and some researched topics, often across various time frames.
 Offered in fall only.
-Prerequisite: AP of 3 or sufficient score on Spanish Language Placement Exam.
+Prerequisite: Second langauge learners with an AP score of 3 or sufficient score on Spanish Language Placement Exam.

 SPANISH 127-0: Accelerated Intermediate Spanish for Heritage Language Learners (Fall Quarter)

 The main purpose of this course is to build upon the language knowledge that students bring to the classroom and advance their proficiency of Spanish for multiple contexts.
 The course content will generate opportunities for students to hone their oral and written skills, to become acquainted with more formal registers of Spanish and to deepen their sense of pride in their linguistic and cultural heritage in order to communicate more effectively and more confidently in the target language.
 Offered in fall only.
-Prerequisite: AP of 3 or sufficient score on Spanish Language Placement Exam.
+Prerequisite: Spanish heritage learners with an AP score of 3 or sufficient score on Spanish Language Placement Exam.

 SPANISH 200-0: Advanced Spanish for Heritage Language Learners (Fall and Winter Quarters)

 This course is designed to prepare Spanish heritage learners for advanced studies in the target language by examining contemporary topics within the Spanish-speaking world.
 It offers insights into how historical events have shaped the present in Latin America, Spain, and the U.S. Latino/a/x communities.
 Students will foster a critical awareness of their bilingual abilities and improve their reading and writing skills.
 It is tailored to students who grew up using Spanish as their primary language at home or in their communities.
-Prerequisite: Spanish heritage learners who have completed SPANISH 127-0, AP of 4, or Departmental Placement.
+Prerequisite: Spanish heritage learners enrolled in or who have taken and passed SPANISH 127-0, OR have an AP of 4, OR sufficient score on the Spanish Language Placement Exam.

 SPANISH 201-0: Advanced Spanish I: Contemporary Latin America

 This course is designed to develop all modes of communication in Spanish as students progress towards the advanced-low level of proficiency, through the interpretation and analysis of sociopolitical topics in Latin America.
 In addition, the critical examination of authentic materials will help students explore how the recent history of Latin America has shaped its present.
-Prerequisite: SPANISH 121-3, 125-0, 199-0, AP of 4 on the Spanish Language Exam, or Departmental Placement/Reassessment.
+Prerequisite: Second language learners currently enrolled in or who have passed SPANISH 121-3, 125-0, or 199-0, OR have AP score of 4, OR sufficient score on the Spanish Language Placement Exam.

 SPANISH 204-0: Advanced Spanish II: Artivism in Times of Political Change

 This course is designed to develop all communication modes in Spanish at the advanced-low level of proficiency, through the exploration, interpretation and analysis of multimodal texts centered around politically and socially engaged art.
 The course will explore the role that the creative arts played in the political and social sphere in 20th-century Spain and Latin America while connecting these movements to current times.
-Prerequisite: SPANISH 197-0, 201-0, 203-0, 207-0, AP of 5, or Departmental Placement .
+Prerequisite: Students must currently be enrolled in or have taken and passed SPAN 197/201/203, OR have an AP score of 5 on the Spanish & Culture exam, OR sufficient score on the Spanish Language Placement Exam.

 SPANISH 205-0: Spanish for Professions: Healthcare (Spring Quarter)

 Advanced course to develop communication skills in Spanish for healthcare purposes.
 Emphasis on language skills for the medical field, specialized terminology and vocabulary, and cultural nuances.
-Prerequisite: SPANISH 197-0, SPANISH 200-0, SPANISH 201-0, AP score of 5, or Departmental Placement.
+Prerequisite: Students must currently be enrolled in or have taken and passed SPAN 197/200/201, OR have an AP score of 5, OR sufficient score on the Spanish Language Placement Exam.

 SPANISH 206-0: Spanish for Professions: Business (Winter Quarter)